-The private equity firm (aka the financial sponsor) in the transaction will build the LBO model to determine how much debt they can strap on the business without blowing through the debt covenants and credit metrics they know the lenders will impose.
+The private equity firm (aka, the financial sponsor) in the transaction will build the LBO model to determine how much debt they can strap on the business without blowing through the debt covenants and credit metrics they know the lenders will impose.

-The ultimate goal of the model is to determine what the internal rate of return is the for the Sponsor (the private equity firm buying the business).
+The ultimate goal of the model is to determine what the internal rate of return is for the sponsor (the private equity firm buying the business).
 Due to the high degree of leverage used in the transaction, the IRR to equity investors will be much higher than the return to debt investors.

 The model will calculate both the levered and unlevered rates of return to assess how big the advantage of leverage is to the private equity firm.

-The Sponsor IRR will usually be tested for a range of values in a process called sensitivity analysis, which calculates different outcomes as assumptions and inputs change.
+The sponsor’s IRR will usually be tested for a range of values in a process called sensitivity analysis, which calculates different outcomes as assumptions and inputs change.
 The most common assumptions to change are the EV/EBITDA acquisition multiple, the EV/EBITDA exit multiple, and the amount of debt used.

-Below is an example of sensitivity analysis demonstrating the various IRRs and cash-on-cash returns based on changes in assumptions.
+Below is an example of sensitivity analysis demonstrating the various IRRs and cash-on-cash returns, based on changes in assumptions.

 The above screenshot is from CFI’s LBO Model Training Course!